TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Note all added properties are only used within our root :file:`composer.json` files, they are ignored if the extension is loaded as a dependency in our project.
 Note: We specify `.Build` as build directory.
 This is where our TYPO3 instance will be set up.
-We add `typo3/testing-framework` in a v9 compatible version as `require-dev` dependency.
+We add `typo3/testing-framework` in a v11 compatible version as `require-dev` dependency.
 We add a `autoload-dev` to tell composer that test classes are found in the `Tests` directory.

-In the `scripts` section we add a composer hook.
-This one is interesting.
-That class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
+The class of the testing framework links the main directory as extension `.Build/Web/typo3conf/ext/enetcache` in our extension specific TYPO3 instance.
 It needs the two additional properties `web-dir` and `extension-key` to do that.

+It is also necessary to have a directory file:`Resources/Public` for this to work (since TYPO3 v11).

 Now, before we start playing around with this setup, we instruct `git` to ignore runtime on-the-fly files.
 The :file:`.gitignore` looks like this: